FilipeMCruz/sensae-console/project/README.md

 ln -s /etc/letsencrypt/live/<yourdomain>/fullchain.pem /etc/nginx/ssl/nginx.crt
 ln -s /etc/letsencrypt/live/<yourdomain>/privkey.pem /etc/nginx/ssl/nginx.key
 ```

+The endpoints of each backend service are secured with JWT.
+This token is generated/validated internally by this services.
+To generate valid and secure JWTs a X509 certificate is used.
+This certificate keys, private and public, have to be generated, to do so follow [this](https://www.baeldung.com/java-rsa).

 All communications between backend services, databases and message brokers are authenticated so there's a need to create users and it's account passwords, for that create the following files, be sure to replace all identified tags (`<this is a tag>`).
 All `environment.prod.ts` need it's associated `environment.ts` config.